 What Are a Paralegal’s Job Responsibilities?

 Paralegals act as support staff to assist lawyers in a firm with tasks like client communication, drafting letters and memos, conducting legal research, and more.
-Essentially, they handle a lot of the non-billable work to make your firm more efficient.
+The role of a paralegal varies from firm to firm, but one of their core strengths is their versatility.
+Paralegals can be generalists or specialists, allowing firms to find a paralegal best suited to their specific needs.

-Here are the types of paralegals:
+Here are some of the different types of paralegals:

 Why Should My Firm Hire a Paralegal?

-Virtually every firm can benefit from a paralegal on staff.
+Almost every firm can benefit from a paralegal on staff.
 Here are some benefits of having a paralegal:

 Sample Interview Questions to Hire a Paralegal